ADOBE VALUE INCENTIVE PLAN TERMS AND CONDITIONS

 3. Ordering, Pricing and Fulfilment.

 3.1 Ordering and Pricing.
-Member shall place Product orders with their Account Manager within thirty (30) days after the Purchase Authorisation Date, with payment being calculated from the Purchase Authorisation Date.
-Purchase Authorisation Date means the date the Purchase Authorisation is created or if no Purchase Authorisation is created, then the date of order.
+Member shall place Product orders with their Account Manager.
 All fees are determined by Member’s Account Manager.
 Matters such as price, delivery and payment terms must be agreed between Member and Member’s Account Manager.
 Adobe cannot guarantee any particular discount, unless Adobe is Member’s Account Manager.

-3.2 Access and Fulfilment.
-Upon becoming a Member, Member’s Administrator will be provided access to the available Products, through the Console.
-Member will have thirty (30) days from the Purchase Authorisation Date to place a corresponding order.
-A Purchase Authorisation may be created when Member adds Products through the Console.
+3.2 Access, Admin Console Deployment and Fulfilment.
+Upon becoming a Member, Member’s Administrator will be provided access to the available Products, through the Admin Console.
+Member may add many Products from the Admin Console and obtain immediate access to such Products.
+Adobe must receive an order for any such Products within the Grace Period.

 3.4 Agreement Anniversary Date, Subscription Period and Renewals.

 3.4.2 Subscription Period.
-The Subscription Period means the period that a Member may use Products and any related services and includes the initial Subscription Period and any renewal Subscription Period.
-The initial Subscription Period means the period that begins on Member’s first Purchase Authorisation Date and ends the day prior to the Anniversary Date.
-If Member renews, then a renewal Subscription Period will begin on the Anniversary Date and continue until the day prior to the next Anniversary Date.
+The Subscription Period means the period that a Member may use Products and includes the initial Subscription Period and any renewal Subscription Period.
+The initial Subscription Period means the period that begins on Member’s initial order date and ends the day prior to the Anniversary Date.
+With Product subscription renewal, a renewal Subscription Period will begin on the Anniversary Date and continue until the day prior to the next Anniversary Date.
 Use of subscription Products and any related services co-terminates on the last day of the Subscription Period.
-Consumables must be used within a single Subscription Period and any unused Consumables will expire on the last day of the Subscription Period.
+Most Consumables must be used within a single Subscription Period and any unused Consumables will expire on the last day of the Subscription Period.
 Additional information may be found in the Programme Guide.

 3.5 Upgrade Protection.
 Purchase of the subscription Product(s) includes upgrade entitlement, meaning Member will be entitled to receive the latest generally available version of a subscription Product purchased under the programme as long as the Product subscription is paid and active at the time Adobe makes the new version of the Product commercially available.